 Months of entry

-This programme is an empirically-based banking and finance degree, and is taught by specialist lecturers who are active researchers in their fields.
-The programme reflects the increasing importance being attached to ethics in modern-day banking.
+In this banking and finance degree you will be taught by specialist lecturers who are active researchers in their fields.
+The programme reflects the increasing importance of ethics in modern-day banking.

 - You will be provided with a research-led, rigorous and comprehensive introduction to the international banking industry.